m-lab/website/_pages/07-publications.md

 ### Traffic Microbursts and their Effect on Internet Measurement

 {:.paper-description}
-Report on M-Lab's evaluation of potential site performance degradation in late 2015 due to switch discards caused by microburst traffic.
+Report on M-Lab's evaluation of reported site performance degradation in late 2015 due to switch discards caused by microburst traffic.

 {:.paper-author}
 M-Lab Research Team